redips/Stack/docs/cookbook/ddd_architecture/basic_operations.md

 </div>

+Now that we can update an existing book, we also want to be able to delete it.
 In the Application folder, we already have this `DeleteBookCommand`:

 ```php
 // src/BookStore/Application/Command/DeleteBookCommand.php